Above all else, guard your heart

 – Song of Songs 8:4

-Don’t pretend to be a victim of your emotions.
+Don’t pretend to be a victim of your emotions, and certainly don’t attach the weight of destiny to them.

-Don’t assume they “mean” something.
+Don’t assume your feelings “mean something.”
 They might just be feelings.
 Relationships are not built on feelings, but on choices.
 Instead of seeing your feelings as a sign pointing to your future, see them as a clue to understanding your own heart better.

 Guarding your heart is important

-Move forward knowing how fiercely you are loved by your Father in heaven and knowing that no matter how messy things may get, your hope stands on something bigger.
+God never gives us commands without being willing to teach us how, so invite Him into the process.
+As opportunities arise, move forward knowing that you are fiercely loved by your Father in heaven and that no matter how messy things may get, your hope stands on something bigger.
 Be honest with yourself about the risks, and then give yourself permission to enjoy the fun of it all.
 Because that’s an important part of it, too.